andymac-2/haskell-docs/docs/book/start.md

 #### Exercises

-1. Write a function called `xor` which takes two arguments and returns `True` only if both arguments are different.
+1. Write a function called `xor` which takes two `Bool` arguments and returns `True` only if both arguments are different.

 ## Comparisons and more decisions

-We can use this to create an `if'` function, which will evaluate to one thing if something is `True`, and another thing if `False`
+We can use pattern matching to create an `if'` function, which will evaluate to one thing if something is `True`, and another thing if `False`

 ```haskell
 if' :: Bool -> a -> a -> a